 Academic Contributions

-I have spent my career building the field of environmental audio analysis from the intersection of machine learning, audio signal processing, and computational auditory scene analysis.
-My work has resulted in over 75 peer-reviewed publications, several international patents, and more than 8K citations.
-I have also co-authored and released over 20 open-access audio datasets, which have been widely utilized in academic research and machine learning competitions.
+Across my career in environmental audio analysis, this work has produced 75+ peer-reviewed publications, several international patents, and more than 8K citations.
+I've also co-authored and released over 20 open-access audio datasets, widely used in academic research and machine learning competitions.

 For more information about my research, please visit the following pages:

-Academic Impact: Over the past decade, my research has focused on neural networks, deep learning, and audio signal processing.
+Academic Impact: My research centers on neural networks, deep learning, and audio signal processing.

-- According to SciVal, I rank 8th globally in scholarly output and 20th in field-weighted citation impact within the topic area "Neural networks; Deep learning; Audio Signal Processing" (2014-2023).
+- SciVal ranks me 8th worldwide in scholarly output and 20th in field-weighted citation impact for "Neural networks; Deep learning; Audio Signal Processing" (2014–2023).

 Open Data and Community Resources:

-- Co-authored and published over 20 open-access audio datasets while working at Tampere University.
-The datasets have been downloaded more than 200K times.
-The datasets are heavily utilized in machine learning competitions and academic studies as benchmarks for evaluating state-of-the-art systems.
+- Co-authored and published over 20 open-access audio datasets at Tampere University, downloaded more than 200K times and used as benchmarks across machine learning competitions and academic studies.

 - Maintaining DCASE DataList